Funding opportunity

 The CREATE program offers two streams: regular and international.

-An agreement between NSERC and the German research foundation, the
+An agreement between NSERC and the German research foundation the

-- Canadian researchers should first establish a collaboration with researchers in Germany
+- Canadian researchers should first establish a collaboration with researchers in Germany.

-- Applicants with a successful DFG IRTG pre-proposal can submit a CREATE LOI followed by a full application
+- Applicants with a successful DFG IRTG pre-proposal can submit a CREATE LOI followed by a full application.

-- CREATE grant applications involving a collaboration with researchers applying to the DFG IRTG program compete with regular-stream applications
+- CREATE grant applications applying to the international stream compete with regular-stream applications.

 - DFG IRTG/NSERC CREATE proposals will only be funded if both are successful in their individual competitions

 - Industrial participation in initiatives is encouraged.
-The degree of industrial participation in initiatives can vary substantially according to discipline and program objectives and should be explained and justified by the applicants
+The degree of industrial participation in initiatives can vary substantially according to discipline and program objectives and should be explained and justified by the applicants.

-- Generally, an industrial collaborator is defined as a Canadian or international business that provides products or services and derives the majority of its revenues from the sale of these products and services, not from government aid
+- Generally, an industrial collaborator is defined as a Canadian or international business that provides products or services and derives the majority of its revenues from the sale of these products and services, not from government aid.

 - The same company can host internships and have a representative on the

-- In order to expose trainees to new environments and to promote networking opportunities, internships at university incubators, on-campus industrial parks or companies started by a trainee are not permitted
+- In order to expose trainees to new environments and to promote networking opportunities, internships at university incubators, on-campus industrial parks or companies started by a trainee are not permitted.

-Eligibility conditions apply to applicants, co-applicants, and institutions.
+Eligibility conditions apply to applicants, co-applicants and institutions.
 CREATE grants are tenable only at NSERC-

 The following conditions apply to all applications:

-- The applicant must be from an NSERC-supported field at an NSERC-eligible university
+- The applicant must be from an NSERC-supported field at an NSERC-eligible university.

-- One person must be designated to administer the grant; this person is the “applicant” and is responsible for completing the LOI and the application on behalf of the group
+- One person must be designated to administer the grant; this person is the “applicant” and is responsible for completing the LOI and the application on behalf of the group.

-- The applicant’s university will be the lead university
+- The applicant’s university will be the lead university.

-appropriate funding agency for their proposal - Consult the
+appropriate funding agency for their proposal. - Consult the

 CREATE FAQ for more information about determining the NSE status of a researcher.
-Contact the CREATE team if you require assistance in determining the NSE status of a researcher
+Contact the CREATE team if you require assistance in determining the NSE status of a researcher.

 Funding of $150,000 in the first year (± $50,000) and $300,000 (± $50,000) annually for up to five subsequent years will be provided by NSERC for up to $1.65 million over six years.
 It is expected that funds will be spent on an annual basis.
 The grantee will be able to choose either an April or a September start.
 Note that there is no automatic extension for the use of funds, and renewal of funding beyond six years is not possible.